TreeberryTomato/3D-SOC-Net/readme.md

 Our prepared dataset is available in the following link: https://xmueducn-my.sharepoint.com/:f:/g/personal/dmt1809254_xmu_edu_my/Er7mpTrlB8xBjyKqtbtHQ9sBh_tkgv8ZYo6ayvdZJAQLbQ?e=RVaDQZ

-The dataset files should be put inside dataset_split folder
+For executing the project, only all the pkl files are needed.
+The pkl files should be put inside dataset_split folder.

 ## Pretrained Models